-However, deciding to start a business is just the first step to starting a handyman business.
+However, deciding to start is just the first step to starting your own handyman business.
 You will need to take some official steps.
-These will differ from city to city and state to state, so check your local laws regarding starting a new small business and becoming a contractor.
+These will differ from city to city and state to state, so it’s best to check your local laws regarding starting a new small business and becoming a contractor.

 Create a business plan